Car insurance when someone dies: no probate needed to cancel it

 Can I drive the car after someone dies?

-Not without valid insurance.
-The deceased’s policy does not extend cover to family members after the policyholder’s death — even if you were a named driver on the policy.
+No – not without valid insurance.
+The deceased’s policy does not extend cover to family members after the policyholder’s death.
 Before driving the car, contact the insurer to confirm whether any cover remains in place.
-If the insurer cannot confirm active cover, arrange your own temporary insurance policy (short-term cover is available from one hour to 28 days through specialist providers) before moving the vehicle.
+If the insurer cannot confirm active cover, arrange your own temporary insurance policy (from providers such as Cuvva or Tempcover, covering from one hour upwards) before moving the vehicle.

 What happens to no-claims discount when someone dies?